-The beginning of “the season” is something most athletes look forward to all year.
-It’s a chance to set lofty goals, hone in on lessons learned from past seasons, and most importantly begin a more focused approach to training.
+The beginning of “the season” is something most cyclists look forward to all year.
+It’s a chance to set lofty goals, hone in on lessons learned from past seasons, and most importantly, to begin a more focused approach to training.
 The transition from the off-season to what’s often referred to as the build period is critical in order to set the tone for things to come.
-Knowing how to prepare for the season ahead will help establish a sustainable approach to your race calendar, as well as ensure you’re mentally prepared to handle the work to come.
+Knowing how to prepare for the season ahead will help establish a sustainable approach to your race calendar, as well as ensure that you are mentally prepared to handle the work to come.

 Have a Plan

 One of the most effective things you can do when coming into your race season is to formulate a plan.
 This plan should be detailed and well thought out.
 Start by identifying what your overall goals for the season are.
 Things like category upgrades, podiums, top finishes, and PRs usually make the list, but anything that you’d like to accomplish can be included.
 Next, sort out your race calendar by choosing races, giving those races a priority, and making sure the races you’ve chosen help you reach your goals.
 For some cyclists, this is enough to get started.
 However, I like to recommend taking the planning stage a few steps further.